Birth of the Nature Conservancy of Canada

 2008 • Darkwoods, British Columbia

-We announced the largest single private conservation initiative in Canadian history: the spectacular Darkwoods in British Columbia.
-The 55,000-hectare (136,000-acre) property shelters a wide abundance of wildlife, including one of the last herds of mountain caribou in the world.
+We announced what was, at the time, the largest single private conservation initiative in Canadian history: the spectacular Darkwoods in British Columbia.
+The 55,000-hectare property shelters a wide abundance of wildlife, including grizzly bear and wolverine.
 Pristine water from alpine lakes feeds into 17 separate watersheds.
 Forests whose diversity rivals any in British Columbia thrive here.
+Read more >

 Second year of Natural Areas Conservation Program